WendellAdriel/laravel-exa/README.md

 ## Features

+* Your API running on the latest version of Laravel and PHP
 * Docker config with PHP, Nginx, MySQL, Redis and Mailpit
 * Laravel Pint configuration
 * Pest v2 for Tests